Ruben-Parra-Montenegro/Albert/ReadMe.md

 ## Goal

 I want to learn how to make agents utilizing Langchain, while messing with docling.
-I will attempt to make this into a neat little CLI tool
+I will attempt to make this into a neat little CLI tool.

+Essentially making a simple agent anyone with a few free api keys can use, modify and mess around with.
+A plus would be if I can actually make it usefull.

 ## Requirements